shearwavesplitter/AlpEventDownloader/README.md

 ## Potential pitfalls
 * Running multiple instances should be OK (just set mode to continue and summary files will contain events from both instances)
 * "missing_val" functionality hasn't been tested

-## To do
-* Include instructions for getting token for restricted data access